telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 1. Click the **Stream** button to toggle between the streaming and buffering modes.

-    Streaming mode is useful for low-level network timing scenarios (for example, by design, some browsers will parse partially-downloaded HTML.
+    Streaming mode is useful for low-level network timing scenarios (for example, by design, some browsers will parse partially downloaded HTML.
 That will start downloading external resources in parallel before the remote server has finished delivering the content).

     ![Buffering mode vs Streaming Mode](../../images/livetraffic/websessions/websessions-toolbar-streaming-mode.png)